-If $g$ is increasing (respectively decreasing) then $G$ satisfies G-MON$\downarrow$ (respectively G-MON$\uparrow$) and we can apply the results of previous sections to deduce that the Az\'{e}ma-Yor and Perkins solutions give bounds $\E[ \int_0^\tau g(S_u) du ]$ over embeddings $\tau$ of $\mu$. \begin{theorem} Suppose $g\dvtx \R_+ \mapsto\R_+$ is a positive function and that $\mu$ is centered. \begin{longlist}[(ii)] \item[(i)] Suppose $g$ is increasing.
+If $g$ is increasing (resp., decreasing), then $G$ satisfies G-MON$\downarrow$ (resp., G-MON$\uparrow$), and we can apply the results of previous sections to deduce that the Az\'{e}ma--Yor and Perkins solutions give bounds $\E[ \int_0^\tau g(S_u) \,du ]$ over embeddings $\tau$ of $\mu$. \begin{theorem} Suppose $g\dvtx \R_+ \mapsto\R_+$ is a positive function and that $\mu$ is centered. \begin{longlist}[(ii)] \item[(i)] Suppose $g$ is increasing.
 Then